Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 The National Museum of Western Art

-The collection housed impressionist paintings and the sculptures of Auguste Rodin.
-These masterpieces, as well as others from the Renaissance to the twentieth century, are still on display today.
-The structure itself is a significant structure designed by renowned French architect Le Corbusier.
-The structure was erected after WWII to symbolise the continuation of France’s ties with Japan.
-The National Museum of Western Art provides everyday Japanese citizens with the opportunity to observe and appreciate western art and culture.
+Established in 1959, this museum revolves around the Matsukata collection, which includes impressionist paintings and sculptures by Auguste Rodin.
+These masterpieces, spanning from the Renaissance to the twentieth century, remain on display to this day.
+The museum itself is a significant structure designed by renowned French architect Le Corbusier.
+Erected after WWII, it symbolises France’s enduring ties with Japan, offering everyday Japanese citizens the chance to observe and appreciate western art and culture.

 Find out more about The National Museum of Western Art here on Google maps.